Dorset-Council-UK/cside-docs/docs/landowner-deposits.md

 On the next screen, use the map to find the location you want.
 Use your mouse-wheel or the <kbd>+</kbd> and <kbd>-</kbd> buttons to zoom in and out and click and drag to move the map.
 Click on the map to start drawing your polygon, and keep clicking where you want your shape to go.
 Close your shape to finish and the polygon will turn yellow.

-If you make a mistake and want to edit your polygon, click on the Pencil icon on the map to tun on edit mode - you'll see your polygon highlighted.
+If you make a mistake and want to edit your polygon, click on the Pencil icon on the map to turn on edit mode - you'll see your polygon highlighted.
 Click and drag on the line to edit your polygon.
 To fully delete your drawing and start again, click on the bin icon.
 To start drawing again, click on the draw icon.

 ![Edit a Landowner Deposit drawing](images/landowner-deposit-edit-drawing.png)